Give your new employees a great first impression with this onboarding and induction template.

 Induction can also include the sharing of information about company policies, team structure and a person’s role.

 Confused about the difference between onboarding and induction?
-Although the terms are sometimes used interchangeably, we suggest that an induction can be considered part of the onboarding process, but onboarding is not part of an induction process.
+Although the terms are sometimes used interchangeably, we suggest that an induction plan can be considered part of the onboarding process, but onboarding is not part of an induction process.
 To learn why, let’s define onboarding.

 What is an onboarding process?